doctor3w/Dance-Dance-Evolution/docs/index.md

 ### Background

 We designed a version of the traditional arcade game 'Dance Dance Revolution' that synthesizes dance instructions from any audio source using the PIC32.
 Unlike the original game where you must select from a pre-chosen listing of songs, our device allows one to plug in audio of choice.
-The arrow instructions are then generated in real-time by buffering the audio and processing it before putting the arrows on screen.
+The arrow instructions are then generated in real-time by buffering the audio and processing it using the discrete wavelet transform before putting the arrows on screen.

-We were inspired by a mutual desire to work on a music related project, and both had fond memories of playing the game as children.
+We were inspired by a mutual desire to work on a music related project, and both had fond memories of playing the game.
 We also wanted to add some sort of novel, interesting component, so we brainstormed the idea of having the player be able to play whatever song they wanted.
 This would make the game much more captivating and engaging.
 All versions of the game have pre-programmed song libraries, so replay value is ultimately limited.
 Our version has no such limitation.
+We used the discrete wavelet transform to efficiently analyze different frequency components of the signal at a discrete point in time.

  **INSERT PHOTO**